 Other causes are illnesses of childhood, vaccinations, any food allergy – with dairy (lactose), gluten, or red fruits & berries being the common ones.

-The practice of spray-on ‘temporary’ hair dyes for sporting carnivals or ‘muck up’ days is a regularly seen culprit for triggering juvenile alopecia areata in pre-disposed kids.
+The practice of spray-on ‘temporary’ hair dyes for sporting carnivals or ‘muck up’ days is a regularly seen culprit for triggering juvenile alopecia areata in pre-disposed children.

-Sometimes where alopecia develops in early childhood it has a tendency to become more intractable and less responsive to therapy as time goes on.
+In certain cases where alopecia develops in very early childhood it tends to become more intractable and less responsive to therapy as time goes on.
 Severe alopecia areata can be very psychologically damaging, so investigation & treatment should be undertaken without delay.

 Always encourage an optimistic attitude in the young person with respect to their condition.
 Whilst both the course of alopecia areata and its response to treatment is variable, complete hair regrowth can sometimes occur even in those with 100% scalp hair loss.

-An all-in-one nutrient therapy powder will optimise any deficiencies and be an across the board body support (3); Vitamin D and Zinc are the most important activators of hair follicle activity (Chan:2018).
+A tailored all-in-one nutrient therapy powder will optimise any deficiencies and be an across-the-board body support (3); Vitamin D and Zinc are the most important activators of hair follicle activity (Chan:2018).

 An organic sodium lauryl sulphate-free shampoo together with Activance Professional Densify-Rhodanide range compliments this combined non-drug, nutrient therapy approach.

-Lastly, numerous trials using essential oil (aromatherapy) combinations have confirmed some success in the treatment of alopecia areata.
+Lastly, numerous trials using essential oil (aromatherapy) combinations have confirmed some success in the treatment of alopecia areata in some cases.
 Aromatherapy also reported far fewer adverse effects than is usually associated with customary dermatology treatments.

 Traction alopecia is as the name implies, hair loss that occurs when the hair is held tightly under tension or ‘traction’, causing the hair shaft to be eventually extracted from the follicle.
 Traction alopecia is regarded as mechanical hair loss and is predominantly seen in females who continually pull their hair back in buns or ponytails.
 Here the problem presents as a ‘thinning’ of the hair behind the front hairline margins.
 This type of hair loss is also regularly seen with braiding or ‘dreadlock’ hairstyles.